bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
     The up and down one... cross?
 5. Explain why git is valuable to a team of developers.
     It allows multiple people to work on the same projects with minimal overlap.
-It also allows you to time travel back time before someone (Carlos for exampe) broke everything.
+It also allows you to time travel back to a time before someone (Carlos for exampe) broke everything.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.